 Again, no clue. we haven’t researched it that hard.
 We think that’s because it’s really not hard to get to their Brewery.
 It’s minutes off I-93.

 Interesting notes or nice touches

 Staff is super friendly.
 Specials are on a chalkboard.
 Beer is tasty.
 Nah, everything checks out.

-If I did have one complaint, it would be a minor one.
+If we did have one complaint, it would be a minor one.
 The chicken sandwich, ordered twice, was slightly undercooked.
 Not get you sick undercooked, just a, "eh, wish they kept this on the grill for another minute," kind of way.